checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 Out[Entry][B*] = ∅, where B* ∈ succ(Entry)
 ```

-## Implementation details
+## Implementation Details
 The main class that implements the analysis is
 [`BoundsAnalysis`](https://github.com/microsoft/checkedc-clang/blob/master/clang/lib/Sema/BoundsAnalysis.cpp)
 and the main function is `BoundsAnalysis::WidenBounds()`.

 `WidenBounds` will perform the bounds widening for the entire function.
 We can
-then we can call `BoundsAnalysis::GetWidenedBounds` to retreive the
+then we can call `BoundsAnalysis::GetWidenedBounds` to retrieve the
 widened bounds for the current basic block.

 The approach used for implementing the analysis is the iterative worklist
 algorithm in which we keep adding blocks to a worklist as long as we do not
-reach a fixpoint i.e.: as long as the Out sets for the blocks keep changing.
+reach a fixed point i.e.: as long as the Out sets for the blocks keep changing.

 ### Algorithm
 ```